rust-lang/book/src/ch01-02-hello-world.md

 > use an automatic formatter tool called `rustfmt` to format your code in a
 > particular style (more on `rustfmt` in
 > [Appendix D][devtools]<!-- ignore -->).
 The Rust team has included this tool
-> with the standard Rust distribution, like `rustc`, so it should already be
+> with the standard Rust distribution, as `rustc` is, so it should already be
 > installed on your computer!

 The body of the `main` function holds the following code: